 Tip No. 1

 First off, the best starting point in deciding on the right boat for your group is price.
-With knowing approximately how much you can allocate for your Turkish boat charter, helps to narrow down the hundreds of gulets that are available in the marketplace.
+With knowing approximately how much you can spend for your Turkish boat charter, helps to narrow down the hundreds of gulets that are available in the marketplace.
 However if you are unsure and just seeking some ideas (i.e. what can I charter for how much), an agent will mostly likely send you a few options in various price categories.
 Since we don’t know budget, then we come to the next criteria.

 Tip No. 2